davestinhast/davestinhast/README.md

 ### Hi there, I'm Fabrizio 👋

-I'm a Systems + Civil Engineering student from Lima, Perú.
+I'm a Systems + Civil Engineering student from Perú.
 I spend most of my time writing C++ and Python, breaking things on purpose to understand how they work, and occasionally touching web stuff when someone pays me to.

 Right now I'm mostly into Windows internals, low-level optimization, and network tooling.
 I also have a weird hobby of reverse engineering game anticheats.